Bridging the gap between America and Europe.

 -

-- acquisition of the finest in American, California and European art, no matter the price point
+- acquisition of fine quality American, California and European art

 -